ownership-labs/replica-fvm/README.md

 ## Dynamic Data

-Explore the possibilities of FVM personal database, generalized to social graphs, thread comment, folder system and more.
-The fundamental is to define on-chain data structures of immutable stream identitiy and append-only versioned commits.
+Explore possibilities of FVM relational database, that generalizes to social graphs, thread comment, folder system and more.
+The fundamental is to define on-chain `stream` with immutable identity and append-only, versioned `commits`.

 ```
-{StreamCID, owner, permissions} -> {CommitCID_1, CommitCID_2, ...}
+{streamID, owner, permissions} -> {commitID_1, commitID_2, ...}
 ```

+This can be a supplement for backup of Ceramic network.
+Users can aggregate 24h of Ceramic streams (offchain), bundle it as a new FVM commit (on-chain).